 The decedent’s surviving spouse, children, dependent stepchildren (and dependent minors residing in the household for at least six months), and dependent parents can always state a claim for wrongful death.
 Code Civ.
 Proc. § 377.60 permits recovery for these categories of relationship in all circumstances, notwithstanding any intestacy laws.
 If there are none of these heirs, the law of intestate succession governs.
 Code Civ.
 Proc. § 377.60(a); and Probate Code § 6402.

 Recovering from the loss of a family member is one of life’s most difficult challenges.
 Following your loss, the weight of the new responsibilities that rest upon your shoulders may seem to difficult to bear.
 The San Diego wrongful death attorneys at the law offices of Howard A. Kitay have in-depth knowledge of wrongful death and personal injury law.
 Our litigators will aggressively pursue your interests.
-If your loved one has been killed as a result or fault of another, consider contacting our office today for additional information about a wrongful death claim.
+If your loved one has been killed as a result of the fault of another, consider contacting our office today for additional information about a wrongful death claim.
 Our experienced attorneys can answer questions specific to your case.

 Wrongful death cases require experienced El Cajon attorneys to maximize the recovery for the family of a person killed by another’s negligence or fault.
-With over 20 years of experience and the reputation as a firm with formidable litigators, we will aggressively pursue your interests.
+With over 20 years of experience and a reputation as a firm with formidable litigators, we will aggressively pursue your interests.
 San Diego Wrongful Death Lawyer Howard Kitay will provide you with unsurpassed legal representation.
 The initial case analysis is always free, and you will owe no legal fees or expenses until you receive an award.